anr-bmbf-pivot/draft-lenders-core-coap-dtls-svcb/draft-lenders-core-coap-dtls-svcb.md

 # Introduction

 {{-svcb}} specifies the "SVCB" ("Service Binding") DNS resource records for looking up communication endpoints of a service.
 Service Parameters (SvcParams) are used to carry that information.
-This document specifies how to look up information, i.e., SvcParams, for CoAP services that are secured by transport security, namely TLS and DTLS.
+This document specifies which information from SvcParams can be used with CoAP services that are secured by transport security, namely TLS and DTLS.
-As an example, this information can be used to discover DNS over CoAP (DoC) servers (see
+As an example, this information can be obtained as part of the discovery of DNS over CoAP (DoC) servers (see
 {{-doc}}) that deploy TLS or DTLS to secure their messages.

 # Terminology